Farm Tour

 Explore local historic working farms.

-Start your day at the historic Hanley Farm (11), established in 1857 and now owned and operated by the Southern Oregon Historical Society.
+Start your day at the historic Hanley Farm (5), established in 1857 and now owned and operated by the Southern Oregon Historical Society.
 Step back in time to the 1870s and meet historic characters from Hanley’s past, enjoy 19th century children’s games, and immerse yourself in what the Rogue Valley was like way back when.
-Guided tours will be offered every 20 minutes.
+Guided Living History Adventure Walk tours will be offered every 20 minutes.

-As lunch time approaches, head east to Dunbar Farms (12), a fourth generation Century Farm producing organic produce, stone-milled flours, grains, grass hay and award-winning wines.
+As lunch time approaches, head east to Dunbar Farms (6), a fourth generation Century Farm producing organic produce, stone-milled flours, grains, grass hay and award-winning wines.
 Feed the horses and cows in the pasture, and enjoy lawn games and live music.
-Visit the tasting room to explore the history of the farm, enjoy a tasting, and purchase lunch and a glass of wine.
-Open late until 6pm.
+Visit the tasting room to learn the history of the farm, enjoy a tasting, and purchase lunch and a glass of wine.
+Open late until 6:00pm.

-End your day at Plaisance Ranch (24) in the Applegate Valley, and if time allows, visit another nearby farm on your way there.
+End your day at Plaisance Ranch (14) in the Applegate Valley, and if time allows, visit another nearby farm on your way there.
 A working ranch since 1858, Plaisance is run by third-generation wine grape growers and ranchers, Joe and Suzi Ginet.
-This regenerative ranch features 157 USDA certified organic acres dedicated to raising beef cattle that graze on native grass hay from pastures that have never been plowed.
+This regenerative ranch is dedicated to raising beef cattle that graze on native grass hay from pastures that have never been plowed.
 They treat their grape vines with that same organic integrity.
 Enjoy a grass-fed burger or hot dog for dinner along with award-winning wines.
-Open late until 6pm with live music.
+Open late until 6:00pm.

 -